 Take a Probiotic Supplement

-You can boost your gut health by adding a daily probiotic supplement to your routine.
+You can boost your gut function by adding a daily probiotic supplement to your routine.
 In addition to benefiting your gut microbiome, these supplements can also protect your intestinal health.

 Living a stressful lifestyle has a range of adverse effects on your health.
 This includes disrupting the healthy functioning of the microorganisms in your gut.
 If you feel stressed, take time to meditate, read a book, or go for a walk.